ChrisDuffley/stationPlaylist/readme.md

 Five seconds before the current track ends, NVDA will play a short beep to indicate that the track is about to end.
 This works anywhere (even within SPL Studio window).
 Press Control+NVDA+2 to configure this between 1 and 59 seconds.

+## Track Finder ##

+If you wish to quickly find a song by an artist or by song name, from track lisst, press Control+NVDA+F. Type the name of the artist or the song name.
+NVDA will either place you at the song if found or will display an error if it cannot find the song you're looking for.
+To find a previously entered song or artist, press NVDA+F3 or NVDA+Shift+F3 to find forward or backward.

+Note: Track Finder is case-sensitive.

 ## Changes for 2.0-dev

+* Some global and app-specific hotkeys were removed so you can assign a custom command from Input Gestures dialog (add-on version 2.0 requires NVDA 2013.3 or later).
 * Added more SPL Assistant commands such as cart edit mode status.
 * You can now switch to SPL Studio even with all windows minimized (may not work in some cases).
 * Extended the end of track alarm range to 59 seconds.